Business Insight

 What about artificial intelligence?

-Automated decision rules capture artificial intelligence that uses personal information, as well as other computer assisted decisions.
-However, the proposed changes can be seen as one of the first cabs off the rank for broader artificial intelligence regulation.
+The new automated decision rules capture artificial intelligence that uses personal information, as well as other computer assisted decisions.
+The transparency rules can be seen as one of the first cabs off the rank for an ongoing focus on AI, and broader artificial intelligence regulation:

 What it means for you

-• Long lead-time but existing processes are in scope – Although the provision is not proposed to take effect for two years, all computer programs, personal information and processes are in scope.
+• Long lead-time but existing processes are in scope – Although we have two years before the transparency requirements take effect, all computer programs, personal information and processes are in scope.
 There is no carve-out for existing processes, and entities will be required to assess their existing systems as well as new proposals.

 • Most businesses in Australia rely on lots of automation – Meaning a lot of business processes need to be risk assessed.
 Overseas regimes, including the GDPR, focus on legal (or similar significant) impacts on individuals.
 With a broader focus on “rights or interests” in Australia's proposed regime, more decisions may be in scope.
 Controversial areas overseas include "gig economy" platforms, fraud probability scores, credit scores, and automated screening of job applications.